betterscientificsoftware/Webinar-Process/checklist.md

    * introduce presenter and start webinar
    * close webinar and, if applicable, announce next webinar
 1. download webinar recording
-1. coordinate curation of Q&A  with presenter(s)
+1. coordinate curation of Q&A  with presenter
 1. announce availability of Q&A and recording to registrants
 1. download statistics (number of registrants and participants)
 1. close issue